markwkidd/cushaw-handbook/growing/site-and-planting.md

 ## When to plant outside

-Squash plants are not frost-tolerant, and prefer soil temperatures above 50 F. Note that plants started indoors may need to acclimate to the outdoors before planting in the ground.
+Cushaws are not frost-tolerant, and prefer soil temperatures above 50 degrees Fahrenheit.
+Wait to plant them until after the risk of frost and once nighttime low temperatures are usually above 50 degrees.
+Plants started indoors may need to acclimate to the outdoors before planting in the ground.

+It may be useful to try to find out if there are traditional times recommended to plant winter squash in your area.
+Winter squash cushaws require 60 days after fertilization in order to produce viable seeds, but producing high quality flesh often requires additional time on the vine.
+Work backwards from the date of fall frost danger to ensure you plant the cushaws with enough time to mature.

 ## Direct sowing